edsu/diss/chapters/05-bots-seeds-people.md

 ﻿# IV.
 Bots, Seeds and People

-Given its vastness, volume of content, and the nature of online media, capturing and archiving web relies on digital tools.
+Given its vastness, volume of content, and the nature of online media, capturing and archiving the web necessarily relies on digital tools.
 These archiving tools typically require archivists to supply lists of website URLs or *seed lists* that are deemed important to capture.
-These lists are essentially a series of starting points for a web crawler to start collecting material.
+These lists are essentially a series of starting points for a web crawler to begin collecting material.
 The lists are managed by web archiving software platforms which then deploy web crawlers or bots that start at a seed URL and begin to wander outwards into the web by following hyperlinks.

 Along with the seeds archivists also supply *scopes* to these systems that define how far to crawl outwards from that seed URL--since the limits of a given